What is monkeypox?

 What are the signs and symptoms of monkeypox?

-In the first 5 days of manifestation of the infection, patients experience 'flu-like symptoms including:
+In the first 5 days of the infection, patients experience 'flu-like' symptoms including:

 - Muscle aches